If your question is not answered here please join us for our Virtual Q + A on Wednesday 22 February, 6pm (Follow this link to register)

 Is there any flexibility in the dates of the residency?

-These dates have been chosen as there is a space in our calendar due to COVID related cancellations.
+These dates have been chosen as there is a space in our calendar.
 It is our intention that you would have access to the space and the people at Q so that makes it hard to move the dates.
 There might be flexibility for it to shift slightly but not by any significant amount of time.

 What do you mean when you say the work needs to connect with Tāmaki Makaurau?
 How important is that?

-If there are three residencies available, can each have a dedicated space for the full month, or will you be expected to move around?
+If there are two residencies available, can each have a dedicated space for the full month, or will you be expected to move around?

 Will we be able to access the building in the evenings and weekends?
 For example, for artists that work 9 - 5?